 by Sasha Alyson

-Is most foreign aid and charity rooted in assumptions of racial superiority?
+Is most foreign aid and charity rooted in racism?

 It depends who — and where — you ask.
 But a lot of people think so.
 Here’s the final tally of our recent Twitter poll:

 We’d expect that many followers of our Twitter account, which looks at the harmful effects of aid, would vote Yes.
 But we promoted the poll widely, and it was often retweeted; only about 20% of these votes came from people who follow us at @trojanaid.
 (At the time, we were using the handle k_colonialism.)

 A Twitter poll is not a random sampling of the population.
 But it seems clear that attitudes vary enormously depending whether you live in the global South – and see aid projects in action – or in the North – where U.N. agencies and NGOs feed stories to the media, which in turn shapes opinions about aid.